honestbank/argoflow-aws-infrastructure/README.md

 ## IAM

+>
+> TODO: add variables for all application Kubernetes Service Account names (currently we make some assumptions like
+> using `cert-manager` as the Service Account and Namespace for [cert-manager](https://cert-manager.io)).
+>

-argoflow-aws requires IAM roles for various component/supporting applications:
+argoflow-aws requires IAM roles for various component/supporting applications.
+These can be found in [iam.tf](/iam.tf).

-* `aws-load-balancer-controller`
-* `cluster-autoscaler`